 To Be Taken At (Country): The Netherlands

-About the Award: On 1 July 2017 the Netherlands Fellowship Programmes (NFP) entered a new phase as a new programme under the name Kennisontwikkelings programma (KOP), in English, Orange Knowledge Programme (OKP).
+About the Orange Knowledge Programme: On 1 July 2017 the Netherlands Fellowship Programmes (NFP) entered a new phase as a new programme under the name Kennisontwikkelings programma (KOP), in English, Orange Knowledge Programme (OKP).
 KOP aims to advance the development of the capacity, knowledge and quality of both individuals and institutions in higher and vocational education.

 Type: Fellowship, Masters, Short Courses/Training